antbirch1990/AIR-Command-Line-Packager-Windows-Mac/README.md

 <extensionID>com.extensions.example</extensionID> <!-- If you are not using a native extension remove this line -->
 ```

 If you are using a native extension(s) be sure to follow the instructions included in regards to modifying the manifest file(s).
 This may be referred to as the application descriptor.
-Do not skip this step, especially if building for Android devices.
+Do not skip this step, especially if building for Android/Amazon devices.

 (Step 4) Setup App Packager